mozilla/ichnaea/docs/metrics.rst

 =======

-As discussed in :ref:`the deployment document <deploy>`, Ichnaea emits metrics through the Heka and Statsd client libraries with the intent of aggregating and viewing them on a Graphite server.
+As discussed in :ref:`the deployment document <deploy>`, Ichnaea emits metrics through the Statsd client library with the intent of aggregating and viewing them on a Graphite server.

 This document describes the metrics collected.